Cohomology of the Universal Abelian Surface with Applications to Arithmetic Statistics: Introduction

 \end{cor}

 Because Corollary \ref{cor:nth-fiber-asymptotic-in-q} gives the exact second moment of $\#A(\F_q)$, we also obtain the variance: \begin{cor} The variance of $\#A(\F_q)$ is

 \end{cor}

 These statistics are computed in Subsection \ref{sec:glb-trace} by studying $\#\mathcal X(\F_q)$ for various stacks $\mathcal X$.
 All $\F_q$-point counts in this paper are weighted by the inverse of the size of their automorphism groups, as explained in Section \ref{sec:arithmetic-statistics}.
-For $\mathcal X_2^n$, there is a way to give these weighted counts an unweighted interpretation by counting the number of $\overline \F_q$-isomorphism classes of objects parametrized by $\F_q$-points of $\mathcal X_2^n$ instead of the $\F_q$-isomorphism classes.
-These ideas are standard (e.g. see \cite[Section 5]{van-der-geer--van-der-vlugt} or \cite[Section 10.7]{katz--sarnak} for this in other contexts), but we detail the argument for $n$-tuples of points in abelian surfaces in Subsection \ref{sec:unweighted}.

-{\bf{Related work.}} The cohomologies and point counts of the moduli space of abelian varieties and the universal abelian variety are often studied via Siegel modular forms.
+{\bf{Related work.}} The studies of the cohomologies of the moduli space of abelian varieties and the universal abelian variety, point counts over finite fields of these varieties, and Siegel modular forms are tightly intertwined.
 For example, the cohomology of local systems on the moduli space of elliptic curves is known classically (e.g. the Eichler--Shimura isomorphism) and yields connections between modular forms and point counts of elliptic curves over finite fields.
 (See \cite{van-der-geer-abvar} and \cite{hulek--tommasi} for a survey on current developments in this area.)
-The approach involving Siegel modular forms is implicit in this paper, as they appear Petersen's computations in \cite{petersen}, but we do not directly pursue this direction.
+In the case of abelian surfaces, Faber and van der Geer first pursued this approach in \cite{faber-van-der-geer-1, faber-van-der-geer-2}, giving conjectural formulas for the class of the $\ell$-adic cohomology of local systems of $\mathcal A_2$ in the Grothendieck group of $\ell$-adic Galois representations based on computer-generated point counts over finite fields.
+These conjectures were proven by Weissauer (\cite{weissauer-regular}) in the case of local systems with regular highest weight, and by Petersen (\cite{petersen}) in the most general case.
+The connections between these ideas are implicit in our paper; we fully take advantage of the work mentioned above, in both the computations of the cohomology of the relevant spaces and the resulting arithmetic statistics.

 Recent work in arithmetic statistics of abelian varieties also take a different flavor than of this paper.
 Honda--Tate theory has been used to determine some probabilistic data about the group structure of abelian surfaces (\cite{dgssst}), upper and lower bounds on the number of $\F_q$-points on abelian varieties (\cite{aubry--haloui--lachaud}), sizes of isogeny classes of abelian surfaces (\cite{xue--yu}), and others.
 Certainly, this is not the only current approach in this direction -- for example, \cite{cfhs} takes a heuristic approach to determining the probability that the number of $\F_q$-points on a genus 2 curve is prime.